AssistList Internship

 V1.
 Sort by Categories

-Providing broad categories for users to navigate the FAQs
+Providing generic categories for users to navigate the FAQs

 V2.
 List FAQ with Horizontal Menu